ChrisHegarty/hammingBench/README.md

 TODO: Double check and verify that all is fine on x64.

+### Background

+We ran into this anomaly when implementing hamming distance between two bit vectors.
+The values for each bit vector are stored in a `byte[]`.
+We then chose to view the vector data as `long`, via `MethodHandles::byteArrayViewVarHandle(long[].class, ..)`, in order to perform an xor between the vectors and count the set bits.
+Surprisingly, implementing the same but using `MethodHandles::byteArrayViewVarHandle(int[].class, ..)` performs significantly better on ARM.

+There may be more going on between our implementation of hamming distance and plain use of `bitCount`, but it's likely that this is the root cause for the performance differential that we see.
+Additionally, it is useful to analyse the plain use of `bitCount` independently (of our hamming distance impl).

 ### Benchmark

 The benchmark, `BitCountBenchmark`, measures _throughput_ in seconds, so bigger